little-pinecone/spring-boot-angular-scaffolding/README.md

 mvn clean verify -Pangular -DskipTests
 ```

-The application will be started so that the API specification can be obtained from the open api endpoint.
+The application will be started so that the API specification can be obtained from the Open API endpoint.

 The generated code is available in the `frontend/src/main/angular/src/backend` directory.
 Don't edit those files manually.

 ## Working with frontend on a local environment

-If you want to see how changes you make in the frontend code affects the application you don't need to build it together
+If you want to see how changes you make in the frontend code affect the application you don't need to build it together
 with the `backend` module every time (`mvn clean install`).
 Use the following commands:

 ```shell